goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 As funny as it sounds, I do not have a lot to add in this section.
 Because we have already talked about the majority things.
 Let's talk about the terms we popularly associate with LLMs like
 Top k, Top p, Temperature, Sampling.

+Also, in our transformers blog, We mostly talked about self attention and not masked self attention.
+Also in our transformers decoder the Q and K matrices come from the encoder, then how does it work in a decoder only model?

 And spend a bit of time on self attention as well as masked attention

 If you still wish to get a quick recap of everything you have learned so far about Language models.
 Consider reading this fabulous [blog](https://jalammar.github.io/illustrated-gpt2/) by [Jay Alammar](https://x.com/JayAlammar). (you may say that this blog is on gpt-2 and not gpt-1.
 Well truth be told there is not much difference in gpt, gpt-2 and gpt-3 beside their obvious scale.)